Studies show that cash flow mismanagement is one of the most common causes of failure in small and medium-sized businesses (SMBs).

 - Train your customers to pay on time.
 Invoice as early as possible.

 - Pricing is critical to ensure you have healthy margins and cash flow; make sure you are pricing to drive profitability.
-Research your own business, and then research your competition both locally and regionally.
-Are they pricing based off their brand name (from brand loyalty)?
+Research your own business, and then research your local and regional competition.
+Are they pricing based on their brand name (from brand loyalty)?
 How good is their product, and how do their customers feel about the product vs the price?

-- Consider an accounting software.
-Be sure to do your research and find the best vetted software tool for your needs.
+- Consider accounting software.
+Be sure to do your research and find the best-vetted software tool for your needs.
 It does not have to be the most expensive or one with all the bells and whistles.
 Find the one best for your business and for your needs.